Srikanth-Ch/QAProjects_Summary/README.md

 	Collaborate with AI and data teams to integrate automation into AI-driven workflows, enabling smarter automation decisions 	Lead a diverse team of automation engineers, analysts, and specialists, fostering a culture of innovation, collaboration, and high performance

-Project: Experian Business Customer (EBC),Europe              Duration: 29 Months
+Project: Experian Business Customer (EBC)
-Client:  Experian                                             Role: Sr.Automation Test Lead
+Automation Lead | May 2023- May 2024 | UK&I
 Environment: C#, MVC.Net Core,Azure DevOps, SQL Server DB, Visual Studio 2022, Specflow N-unit, AWS Cloud, Queues ,Postman, BRUNO, Postmark, Azure Data Studio, JIRA, Postmark

 Summary: This Experian business customer product empowers organizations to better understand and support their customers’ financial goals by providing access to verified individual credit reports.
 It also assists employers with comprehensive employment and education background verification checks.
 These services are delivered through EBC web-based, customer-facing applications (EBC, EBA, NIKE), enabling businesses to make more informed decisions, streamline onboarding processes, and ensure compliance with regulatory standards.